ericrasmussen/chromaticleaves/posts/haskell-memory-quiz.markdown

 ##### Rethinking numbers and letters

-The Dominic system is based on a mapping of the digits 0-9 to the letters O, A, B, C, D, E, G, H, and N. This foundation gives you the building blocks for working with all possible pairs of digits (00-99) and pairs of letters (OO-NN).
+The Dominic system is based on a mapping of the digits 0-9 to the letters O, A, B, C, D, E, S, G, H, and N. This foundation gives you the building blocks for working with all possible pairs of digits (00-99) and pairs of letters (OO-NN).

 In many languages it would be practical (and expected) for you to model this